 Teams of women and girls from around the world will be meeting up in Key West for adrenaline-packed sporting events and activities Monday through Monday, Jan.
 24-31, during the 30th annual Kelly McGillis Classic International Women’s & Girls’ Flag Football Championship.
 The highly anticipated event has scheduled pre- and post-tournament activities and three days of friendly competition.

-The global (more on that later) competition also features cultural events, including acting workshops and performances guided by tournament namesake and Golden Globe-nominated actor Kelly McGillis.
+The global (more on that later) competition is named for Golden Globe-nominated actor Kelly McGillis.

 Did you know Kelly is a former Key West resident and restaurant/bar owner?
 Most people remember her starring role in “Top Gun,” but I really enjoyed her performances in “Witness” and “The Accused” as well.